myungjoo/papers/2020.Programming.In.Industry/README.md

 # Disclaimer

 This article is based on very personal experiences, which is limited to a very small section (or department) of the author's empolyee, where there are more than tens of thousands software developers; thus, do not assume this as a textbook.
+I'll also try to be away from textbooks; I'll try to give something not in textbooks.

 # Instroduction